First things first!

 Okay, now lower your level.
 When I talk about “Level” in positioning, I’m talking about your hips.
 Your belt-line.
 To avoid folding over at the waist give the knee’s a slight bend.

-Slouch!
+Slouch.. or roll your shoulders forward, rounding the back.
 You can’t make your arms longer, but you can shrink the length of your torso.
 This is where all your vital organs are… you’ll want to protect these.
 Average people walk down the sidewalks, standing straight up.
-If you see somebody walking down the sidewalk in a fighter’s position..you might want to watch out!?!
+If you see somebody walking down the sidewalk in a fighter’s position, you might want to watch out!?!

 Example: Like a spring! if you put pressure and condense the spring you give it energy to snap back. if you stretch it out, it’s just a piece of wire?

 Elbows in!
-Rest them on your ribs. … And finally, Chin down! *Tuck your chin down by your chest & neck.
+Rest them on your ribs. … And finally, Chin down! *Tuck your chin and give your opponent a stern look.